Mráz Bonzo: Design and development

 The Bonzo was based on the Sokol airframe, but with a redesigned wing and substantial changes to the fuselage.
 These included lengthening it to allow for the addition of a fourth seat, reducing the height of the rear fuselage to allow for a new cabin with all-around visibility, and the addition of a semi-retractable nosewheel in place of a tailwheel.
+Like the Sokol, the Bonzo (which was named after Rublič's dog) was a low-wing monoplane of all-wood construction.
+Two rows of two seats were accommodated in a spacious and extensively glazed cabin, while dual controls were fitted, with a luggage compartment fitted behind the rear seats.
+The mainwheels of the tricycle landing gear retracted completely into the wing, while the nosewheel partly protruded when retracted.
+The prototype was powered by a single inverted Walter Minor 6-III six-cylinder air-cooled inline engine, rated at 118 kW, driving a fixed two-bladed wooden propeller (which was later replaced by an electrically operated variable-pitch propeller).